What Is Summer Nectar Dearth?

 Help your bees fight robbers.
 Use the entrance reducer to create the smallest possible entry.

 Close off upper entrances.
-If your hive is strong, give the bees the fewest entry points to defend.
+Give the bees the fewest entry points to defend if your hive is strong.
 If your colony is weak, consider closing it up completely.
 Using screens will permit the flow of air for ventilation but prevent entry.

 A robbing screen might be the best solution for your lower entry.
 Consider using one as an alternative to an entrance reducer.
 Check that…don’t just consider it.
 Get one and use it.